-You Need These Gilded Watercolor Funfetti Cake Easter Eggs for Dessert
+Make This Gilded Watercolor Funfetti Cake Easter Eggs Dessert Recipe

 Easter was always my favorite holiday growing up.
 I love everything about it: the colors, the egg hunts and, of course, the sugar!
 Anyone who knows me will agree that I have the biggest sweet tooth (no joke, I share bags of candy so that I don’t eat them all myself).
 So, this year I jumped at the opportunity to DIY some Easter treats.
 In this tutorial, we’ll show you how to make the cutest desserts for your Easter brunch using our Watercolor Gold Leaf Cake Kit.
 These adorable cakes will have your guests shouting, “I LOVE GOOOOOOOLLLLD!”
 Goldmember would be proud.

 These cakes are almost too pretty to eat… almost.

 Materials included in the kit:

 — vegetable oil

 — egg-shaped silicon mold